Mechanical and Aerospace Engineering (MAE)

 MAE 224B.
 Environmental Fluid Dynamics II (4)

 Plumes and thermals.
 Application to building ventilation.
 Basics of rotating flows.
 Geostrophic flow.
 Thermal wind balance.
 Ekman boundary layer.
 Shallow water equations.
 Normal modes of a stratified fluid.
 Potential vorticity.
 Waves in a rotating fluid.
 Recommended preparation: MAE 210A.
-Prerequisites: MAE 224A.
+Prerequisites: MAE 224A or consent of instructor.

 MAE 225A.
 Nanoscale and Microscale Heat Transfer for Energy Conversion Applications I (4)